Alberta Sheriffs Branch: Changeover to Sheriffs Branch

 In September 2005, the groundwork began to be laid to transform CAPS into what would become the Alberta Sheriffs Branch.
 The solicitor general and minister of public security reviewed a number of law enforcement activities commonly conducted by fully trained police officers.
 Due to the extensive and demanding requirements of the police, a number of these areas had historically received limited attention from the police services.
 It was decided to embark upon a strategy of "filling the gap", allowing police to focus their resources more effectively on their core policing issues and criminal interdiction.

 What followed was a massive increase in the size of the organization and the creation of specialized units such as Traffic Enforcement, Surveillance and Fugitive Apprehension.
 Court Security and Prisoner Transport (formerly CAPS) was increased in size as well, finally taking over all courthouses within the province (small rural venues were still under RCMP control at this time), the creation of the Out-of-Province Escort Office for returning fugitives to Alberta as well as the implementation of perimeter security at major courthouse venues.

 Transition and expanded role

-On March 14, 2024, it was announced that the Alberta Sheriffs would be made into a standalone police force.
+On March 14, 2024, it was announced that the Alberta Sheriffs would be made into a standalone police force under the name of Alberta Sheriffs Police Service.

 On December 12, 2024, the government announced the creation of the Interdiction Patrol Team (IPT) under the auspices of the Alberta Sheriffs.
 The IPT's primary responsibility is to patrol a designated 2 km-wide zone along the province's 298 km international border with Montana.
 It is expected to be operational in early 2025.